-When photographers first start maternity photography it can be quite overwhelming, because it feels like there are so many aspects to consider.
-Maternity poses are all about the bump, but we also want to consider and flatter the subject.
+When photographers first start maternity photography it can be quite overwhelming, because it feels like there are so many aspects to consider in maternity photoshoot poses.
+While a pregnancy photo shoot is all about the baby bump, we also want to consider and flatter the expectant mother.
+So it helps to break down maternity photoshoot poses into four parts.

-Master these aspects of maternity posing and you’ll have the basis for all maternity photoshoot poses, whether they’re formally posed in a studio, relaxed beach maternity poses or maternity poses with husband and family.
+Master these aspects of maternity posing and you’ll have a good basis for all maternity photoshoot poses, whether formally posed in a studio, relaxed beach maternity poses or maternity poses with husband, older siblings and/or family members.

-Pose her so that she’s mainly side-on to camera.
-I prefer her not to be completely side-on in most maternity poses, because it’s a bit too two dimensional.
-You need to really show off the roundness of her bump.
+For standing maternity poses, pose your subject so that she’s mainly side-on to camera.
+While I do some, I prefer her not to be completely side-on in most maternity poses, because it’s too two dimensional and not the most flattering angle.
+Plus, you need to really show off the roundness of her bump.

-So, once she is side-on to camera, ask her to turn back to you slightly.
+So, once she’s positioned side-on to camera, ask her to turn back to you slightly.

-Top posing tip – when she turns back to you, ask her to move her feet as well.
+Pro posing tip – when she turns back to you, it’s a good idea to then ask her to move her feet as well.
 If her feet stay side-on to camera, she’ll naturally drift back to that position.
-This applies to any pose, not just maternity posing.
+Plus it’s uncomfortable.
+This applies to any standing pose, not just maternity posing.

 2. Hands in maternity poses

-Hands are a very important part of maternity posing, because they frame and draw attention to the bump, especially in detail shots of just bump and hands.
+Hands are a very important part of maternity posing, because they frame and draw attention to the baby bump, especially in close up shots of hands on bump.

-It’s the same with studio maternity poses, relaxed beach maternity poses, standing, sitting or lying down maternity poses (as in the photo at the top of this article).
-How your subject poses her hands is crucial.
+This applies to studio maternity poses, relaxed beach maternity poses, standing, sitting or lying down maternity poses (as in the photo at the top of this article).
+How pregnant mothers pose their hands is crucial.

 - Both hands above the bump